 Students pursuing this option will be advised by the Social Science, Business and Education Division.

-The maximum number of credit hours of legal specialty courses a student may transfer to the Associate of Applied Science degree in Paralegal Studies is fifteen (15) credit hours.
-The legal specialty credit hours to be transferred must have been earned from a fully accredited institution of higher learning and must be approved by the program director to ensure that the credit can be classified as legal specialty and is comparable to course work offered within the program.
+The maximum number of credit hours of legal specialty courses a student may transfer to the Associate of Applied Science degree in Paralegal Studies is nine (9) credit hours.
+The legal specialty credit hours to be transferred must have been earned from a fully accredited institution of higher learning, must have been earned through synchronous instruction, and must be approved by the program director to ensure that the credit can be classified as legal specialty and is comparable to course work offered within the program.
 The Paralegal Studies program does not award legal specialty credit by examination.

-Graduates of the paralegal program are encouraged to continue their education, and transfer agreements are in place enabling A.A.S.
-Paralegal Studies graduates to continue their education at the University of Tennessee-Chattanooga, Middle Tennessee State University and Tusculum College.
+Graduates of the paralegal program are encouraged to continue their education.
 For more information concerning transfer of courses, please contact the program director.